sukaynaghnemat/reading-notes/class-03.md

 By default a box is sized just big enough to hold its contents.
 To set your own dimensions for a box you can use the height and width properties.
 The most popular ways tospecify the size of a box are to use pixels, percentages, or ems.
-Traditionally, pixels have been the most popular method because they allow designers to accurately control their size>.
+Traditionally, pixels have been the most popular method because they allow designers to accurately control their size.

+## Overflow

+The overflow property tells the browser what to do if the content contained within a box is larger than the box itself.
+It can have one of two values:

+* hidden
+This property simply hides any extra content that does not fit in the box.

+* scroll
+This property adds a scrollbar to the box so that users can scroll to see the missing content.